temporalio/documentation/docs/glossary.md

 #### [Codec Server](/dataconversion#codec-server)
-A Codec Server is an HTTP server that uses your custom Payload Codec to encode and decode your data remotely through endpoints.
+A Codec Server is an HTTP/HTTPS server that uses your custom Payload Codec to encode and decode your data remotely through endpoints.

 _Tags: [term](/tags/term)_